antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-28-the-top-8-countries-for-expats.md

   - destinations
 ---

 There are a lot of expats in every country around the world, luckily it is much easier to move somewhere nowadays.
-So let&#8217;s say you are ready to take your risks and chances to move to some new places, and start a new life, it is still a big change and a scary one.
+So let's say you are ready to take your risks and chances to move to some new places, and start a new life, it is still a big change and a scary one.
 For this reason you want to do your homework and explore various countries to gather deeper information, and therefore here are the top 8 for you.

 ### 1. Norway

-This country offers a high quality life, as well as beautiful landscapes and natural places so you won&#8217;t be bored during your free time.
+This country offers a high quality life, as well as beautiful landscapes and natural places so you won't be bored during your free time.
 As you might know already, it is quite cold in winter but it can give you an unique experience of seeing the Aurora Borealis too.

 <img  src="/img/uploads/2018/03/norway-2708286_1920.jpg" alt="" width="1920" height="1275" srcset="/img/uploads/2018/03/norway-2708286_1920.jpg 1200w, /img/uploads/2018/03/norway-2708286_1920-300x199.jpg 300w, /img/uploads/2018/03/norway-2708286_1920-768x510.jpg 768w, /img/uploads/2018/03/norway-2708286_1920-1024x680.jpg 1024w, /img/uploads/2018/03/norway-2708286_1920-1150x764.jpg 1150w" sizes="(max-width: 1920px) 100vw, 1920px" />